A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

-Test case prioritization can be mapped into an RL problem by defining the details of the interaction of the agent with the environment, meaning observation, action, reward, and end condition of an episode.
-We map test case prioritization as an RL problem by considering three ranking models: Listwise, Pairwise, and Pointwise that have been employed in \cite{bagherzadeh2021reinforcement}.
+Test case prioritization can be mapped into a DRL problem by defining the details of the interaction of the agent with the environment, meaning observation, action, reward, and end condition of an episode.
+We map test case prioritization as a DRL problem by considering two ranking models: pointwise and pairwise, that have been employed by Bagherzadeh et al.\cite{bagherzadeh2021reinforcement}.

-\paragraph{Listwise ranking function:} The authors of \cite{bagherzadeh2021reinforcement} designed the listwise ranking model as a class on which the observation space, action space, and reward function are defined as follows.
-This class uses the indices of the test case with the most priority at each time step as the action to compute the reward and the next observation.

-\textbf{Observation space:} The agent's observation is a set of test cases.
-Its length is not fixed and increases with the size of the test cases, which can increase the training and prediction time.

-\textbf{Action space:} The action describes the test case with the most priority and is a discrete value between 0 and the number of test cases.

-\textbf{Reward function:} The reward function takes into account the optimal ranking and the ranking of the selected action.
-The closer the ranking is to the optimal ranking, the higher the reward.

-\paragraph{Pointwise ranking function:} The authors of \cite{bagherzadeh2021reinforcement} designed the pointwise ranking model as a class on which the observation space, action space and reward function are defined.
+\paragraph{Pointwise ranking function:} Bagherzadeh et al.\cite{bagherzadeh2021reinforcement} designed the pointwise ranking model as a class on which the observation space, action space, and reward function are defined.
 This class consists of determining scores for each test case and then storing them in a temporary vector.
 At the end of the learning process, the test cases are sorted according to their scores stored in the temporary vector.

 \textbf{Observation space:} The agent's observation is a record of the characteristics of a single test case with 4 numerical values.

 \textbf{Action space:} The action describes a score associated with each test case.
 The agent uses this score to order the test cases.
 Each action is a real number between 0 and 1.